hylu-dev/hylu-blog/content/posts/dev/some-more-glsl/index.md

 {{</ shader >}}
 {{</ tiles >}}

 Notice the occasional shader flickering.
-Because we need to hardcode in a value for `PI`, the imprecision cause our sine waves to not line up where we need them to and giving unexpected values at those junctures.
+Because we need to hardcode in a value for `PI`, the imprecision causes our sine waves to not line up where we need them to and returning unexpected values at those junctures.